guardian/techtime/Coding Challenges/Challenges Timeline/20180920 Space Battle/04-Game Rules.md

 1. Energy Carriers die as soon as they are hit by a bomb.
 When a bomb hit a battle cruiser or a capital ship, those ships are affected proportionaly to the **effective energy** of the bomb.

 1. Bombs have a **nominal power** (the amount of energy packet into them when they are built), but they also have an **effective power** which is the energy they have once they explode.
-The effective power is computer by a formula that uses the nominal power and _distance to target_ as inputs.
+The effective power is computed by a formula that uses the nominal power and _distance to target_ as inputs.
 The effective power is the energy that is substracted from the ship's energy level and if that energy level become negative, the ship dies.

 1. When a new map is created, a special fleet, belonging to user called "TheBBC" is created and put into the game.
 There is the Capital Ship and a dozen battle cruisers.
 They are immobile and do not shoot at anything.
 Use them as target practice, for free points :)